dasarpai/old.dasarpai.github.io/_wiablog/2025-02-09-The-Essense-of-Bhagwat-Gita-18th-Chapter.md

 categories: [wiaposts]
 tags:  [Vedanta,  Mindfulness, Bhagwat Gita]
 keywords: [Bhagavad Gita Chapter 18 Summary, Moksha Sannyasa Yoga, Path of Liberation and Renunciation, Essence of Bhagavad Gita]
-excerpt: The 18th chapter of the Bhagavad Gita, titled Moksha-Sannyasa Yoga" (The Yoga of Liberation and Renunciation).
+excerpt: "The 18th chapter of the Bhagavad Gita, titled Moksha-Sannyasa Yoga (The Yoga of Liberation and Renunciation).
 It is one of the longest chapter with 78 sloka.
-Key takeaways from this chapter are discussed in this article.
+Key takeaways from this chapter are discussed in this article."
 toc: true
 toc_sticky: true
 toc_levels: 2